logo

 back

-The flights were from Gisborne to Napier in the early morning with a return from Napier in the afternoon.
-This cover was flown on the first regular flight from Napier to Gisborne.
+This cover is one of 245 covers flown on the first regular flight from Napier to Gisborne.
 It is postmarked Napier at 3.30pm on 7 December and backstamped Gisborne at 7.30pm.
-It was then flown back to Napier on the next day being postmarked at Gisborne at 6am and backstamped at Napier at 8am.
+It was then flown back to Napier on the next day on the second flight from Gisborne.
+It is postmarked at Gisborne at 6am and backstamped at Napier at 8am.

 On 30 October 1937, the service was extended from Napier to Palmerston North allowing a connection with Union Airways services.
 This route was taken over by Union Airways on 1 July 1938